doableware/djongo/docs/docs/using-django-with-mongodb-array-field.md

 ```
 Note: In MongoDB the first element in the array starts at index 0.

-## Using ArrayModelField in Django Admin
+## Using ArrayField in Django Admin

 The official [Django documentation](https://docs.djangoproject.com/en/2.0/topics/db/queries/) exemplifies 3 models that interact with each other: **Blog, Author and Entry**.
 This tutorial considers the same 3 models.
 The `blog`; `ForeignKey` of the `Entry` model was optimized in the [other tutorial](/djongo/using-django-with-mongodb-data-fields/), here we optimize the `authors`; `ManyToManyField`.